malramsay64/phd-thesis/05_Crystal_Melting/results.md

 Melting behaviour above (a) and below (b) the spinodal.
 These are configurations from a melting simulation at a pressure of 1.0, with (a) at a temperature of 0.75 and (b) at a temperature of 0.60.
-While (b) shows defects within the crystal, these are transient, retuning the crystal to it's original structure as they move along the lattice dimension.
+While (b) shows defects within the crystal, these are transient, retuning the crystal to its original structure as they move along the lattice dimension.
 This is unlike in (a) where the defects are persistent and support the propagation of melting in the surrounding crystal.